zpl-c/librg/README.md

 6. **I see you mention chunks, does it mean my game/app should be chunk-based?**

     * No. Chunks are only used internally, to artificially divide the space of the world on statically sized squares/cubes so that querying would work efficiently.
-Event if your game does use chunks, their amount/sizes/offsets are not required to much and be the same.
+Even if your game does use chunks, their amount/sizes/offsets are not required to much and be the same.

 ## Documentation